FMestre1/lconnect/README.md

 ##### Integral index of connectivity #####
 ’IIC’ - Integral index of connectivity.
-Index developed specifically for landscapes by PascualHortal and Saura (2006).
+Index developed specifically for landscapes by Pascual-Hortal and Saura (2006).
 It is based on habitat availability and on a binary connection model (as opposed to a probabilistic).
 It ranges from 0 to 1 (higher values indicating more connectivity).
 Threshold dependent (dispersal distance).